 • Can I ask them to indemnify me?

 Yes.
 The client should be willing to indemnify you for any content they provide or any instructions they give you or anything they do or fail to do to your images.
 You probably can’t get the client to indemnify you for anything you are responsible for, including a breach of your warranties in Section 6.
 That’s why it is important to add the “to the best of your knowledge” limitation.
+It is also important that you ask for indemnification if your client is handling any aspect of the production, such as talent or providing props.

 #8.
 REJECTION AND APPROVAL RIGHTS.
 Agency reserves the right to reject and not pay for material not delivered in accordance with the specifications of this PO, including timely delivery, which is of the essence.
 Notice of defects in workmanship or design of the material, or notice of rejection of material, will be forwarded to Supplier promptly after Agency and/or Client have reviewed the material.
 If approval rights of Agency are to be limited in any way, it is the responsibility of Supplier to obtain Agency’s written consent to such limitations, either on the front of this PO, or in a separate, written agreement signed by Agency.